Phase G: Implementation Governance

 - Obtain signature from all developing organizations and sponsoring organization

-- Review Ongoing Implementation Governance and Architecture Compliance
+implementation governance Implementation Governance and Architecture Compliance review

 The outputs of Phase G are: